 Nut-grass or Motha can be seen growing as weed in garden, lawn, fields and waste lands.
 It looks like grass and have tuberous roots underground.
 It is a perennial plant.
 Its blackish tuberous roots have distinct smell due to the presence of essential oil.
-These rhizomes roots are rich in medicinal properties and used in Ayurveda for treatment of diseases since time immemorial.
+These rhizomes roots are rich in medicinal properties and used in Ayurveda for the treatment of diseases since time immemorial.
 They are used fresh and dried.
 For the medicinal purpose the dried powder or decoction of roots are prescribed.

 In Ayurveda this plant is known as Mustak or Motha.
 It is used in the treatment of a variety of diseases.
 It is one of the best herb for treating many female disorders like yeast, candida and premenstrual syndrome.
 It is also used for menopause, menstrual disorders, dysmenorrhea, and breast tumors.
 Mustak/Nut-grass is used alone or in combination with other herbs for treating digestive disorders, pain in abdomen, low appetite, digestive weakness, indigestion, malabsorption, diarrhea and bleeding dysentery.
 Animal studies show oral administration of roots breaks the lipids and mobilizes the fat from adipose tissues and thus helps in reducing obesity.
 Another study shows, the daily intake of Motha root powder (1 gram, three times a day) and Ashwagandha powder (1 gram, two times a day) shows good result in rheumatoid arthritis.

 Scientific Classification of Cyperus rotundus